slatedocs/slate/source/index.html.md

 **Transaction Details**

-Itemized details of each individual transaction, including their respective statuses: success, pending, or failed
+Itemized details of each individual transaction, including their respective statuses: success, pending, or failed.

 ## Registration and Set Up
 **Prerequisites**

-* Register an account on OY dashboard
+* Register an account on the [OY! dashboard](https://business.oyindonesia.com/login)

 * Upgrade your account